git-077-Rvraj/Blogify/Readme.md

 -   Integrations with popular blogging platforms like Medium or dev.to, to import already published articles.
 -   A system to 'like' or upvote potentially useful articles.

-Any more suggestions are always.
+Any more suggestions are always welcome.

 ## Author
 -    My website : [My website](https://git-077-rvraj.github.io/Ravi/final.html)